bezhermoso/ZfViewBundle/README.md

             <?php

                 /*
-                 * Child views will be assigned the the content variable by default
+                 * Child views will be assigned to the $content variable by default
-                 * and thus can be rendered like so:
+                 * and can be accessed like so:
                  */
                 echo $this->content;